Ripley's Game (film): Production

-The film is set in two Palladian villas, one located in the center of Asolo, a hilltop town in the province of Treviso, and the other, Villa Emo, in Fanzolo, a hamlet of Vedelago.
+The film is set in two Palladian villas: one in the center of Asolo, a hilltop town in the province of Treviso, and the other, Villa Emo, in Fanzolo, a hamlet of Vedelago.
 Other featured locations include Vicenza (including the Piazza dei Signori and the Teatro Olimpico), Padua (including the Pedrocchi Café), Bassano del Grappa, and Berlin (including the Gendarmenmarkt, the Berlin Aquarium of the Berlin Zoo, and the Monbijou Park).